MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
 title: Q# File Structure
-description: Learn how to properly structure namespaces, open directives and declarations for operations and functions in a Q# program.
+description: Learn how to structure namespaces, and operation, function, and user-defined-type declarations in Q# programs and libraries.
 author: QuantumWriter
 uid: microsoft.quantum.language.file-structure
 ms.author: Alan.Geller@microsoft.com